-Leptospirosis: a bacterial infection that spreads through water contaminated with animal urine.
+Leptospirosis: A bacterial infection that spreads through water contaminated with animal urine.

 Monsoon has set in, and streets are flooded at many places in India.
 It is essential to consider and avoid certain things to prevent bacterial diseases which generally spread via exposure to such contaminated water.

-Exposure to water contaminated with infected animal urine or contact with urine of infected animals such as rodents, cattle, and pets can cause Leptospirosis.
+Exposure to water contaminated with infected animal urine or contact with the urine of infected animals such as rodents, cattle, and pets can cause Leptospirosis.

 Therefore, it is essential to protect oneself from contaminated water and infected animals especially if one is pregnant or lactating or an older adult.

 Drink boiled water or appropriately purified water.